-Compare TemplateClass and GenericTemplateClass.
+c) Compare TemplateClass and GenericTemplateClass.

-Solution: TEMPLATECLASS uses polymorphism to dispatch to the concrete hook classes.
-In GENERICTEMPLATECLASS, the polymorphic dispatch is expanded at compile time, by the generic expansion.
+Solution: TemplateClass uses polymorphism to dispatch to the concrete hook classes.
+In GenericTemplateClass, the polymorphic dispatch is expanded at compile time, by the generic expansion.
 Hence, there is more type safety.

-GENERICTEMPLATECLASS flattens the inheritance hierarchy of the hook classes.
+The design pattern GenericTemplateClass flattens the inheritance hierarchy of the hook classes.
 Hence, if there are too deep inheritance structures resulting, the designer can flatten parts of the hierarchies by generic expansion.